red0124/sgc/README.md

  * Easy to use
  * No dependencies
- * Able to work witn any type
+ * Able to work with any type
  * Data structures and algorithms can be separated into headers and source files
  * Gives access to fixed size data structures which invoke no allocations convenient for embedded environments
  * Gives access to memory sharing and 'move semantics'